ijaejun1025/Mood-lamp-using-Arduino/README.md

 This project aims to implement a mood lamp that we can see in everyday life using an Arduino kit.
 We will use RGB multicolor to show a diverse color set for the user.

-# Set up Arduino
+* Set up Arduino
-Download Arduino program and set environment for window 64.
+  ----Download Arduino program and set environment for window 64.

 ## Project picture